 Hypothetical Example #2: Bob's Extra Cost of Working

-Bob needs to wear suits, belts, and shiny shoes to work.
+Bob needs to wear suits, belts, and dress shoes to work.
 Each suit costs him $300.
-He owns about four suits, and he replaces one a year as they get worn out or become ill-fitting.
+He owns about four suits, and he replaces one every year as they get worn out or become ill-fitting.

-He also buys about six dress shirts, two belts, several socks, one pair of shoes and two new ties each year, for an additional yearly total of $400.
-That means he spends $700 a year on business attire.
-He spends 10 hours a year buying business clothes.
+He also buys roughly six dress shirts, two belts, several pair of socks, one pair of shoes, and two new ties each year, for an additional yearly total of $400.
+He spends 10 hours and $700 each year on business attire.

 He also needs to get his suits dry-cleaned.
 This costs an additional $40 a month, or $480 a year.
-He spends 30 minutes a month (6 hours a year) dropping off and picking up the dry cleaning.
+He spends 30 minutes every month (six hours a year) dropping off and picking up the dry cleaning.

 Determining Bob's Net Hourly Rate

-He makes the same rate as Allison—$55,000 a year with a 3 percent retirement match and company health insurance that would otherwise cost $250 a month if he bought it as an individual plan.
+He makes the same rate as Allison—$55,000 a year with a 3% retirement match and company health insurance that would cost $250 a month if he bought his own plan.
 That's a total compensation package of $59,650.

 Always calculate your cost of working, especially when you're considering a job offer.
 You need the most accurate picture possible for your budget.
 Of course, you can always look for ways to trim your working costs.
-You can vow to carry lunch to work every day.
-You can stop buying coffee out.
-You can look for cheaper business clothes.
+You can vow to bring lunch to work every day.
+The lattes can go.
+You might find cheaper business clothes.
 But some costs, like commuting expenses and childcare, won't subside.
-You might choose to deduct these costs from your "income" when you create your budget.
+You might even choose to deduct these costs from your income when you create your budget.
 Either way, knowing your cost of working will help you better plan your finances.